saxenism/defi-tits/README.md

 + Recovery
 + Installation etc

+#### 4.3.5 Recovery Testing in Software Testing

++ Recovery testing is a type of system testing which aims at testing whether a system can recover from failures or not.
++ To ensure that a system is fault-tolerant and can recover well from failures, recovery testing is important to perform.

 ### 4.4 Regression Testing

 Regression testing is the process of testing the modified parts of the code and the parts that might get affected due to the modification to ensure that no new errors have been introduced in the software after the modifications have been made.